-The Commission currently consists of twenty-eight commissioners who are selected by the Member States.
+The Commission currently consists of 27 commissioners who are selected by the Member States.
 Each Member State may have a national on the commission.
 Each commissioner has a separate portfolio—an area of policy concern.
-The staff of the commission is organized into thirty-three directorates-general (DG) or departments, which have distinct areas of policy responsibility.
+The staff of the commission is organized into 33 directorates-general (DG) or departments, which have distinct areas of policy responsibility.
 DG’s are roughly equivalent to the executive branch departments in the United States government, such as the U.S. Department of Agriculture.
 For instance, the Competition DG deals with the approval of mergers and acquisitions of business enterprises.
-Each directorate-general maintains an individual Web site that contains information on the policy area for which it is responsible.
-Frequently, working papers and preliminary reports prepared by the DG are available on its Web site.
-Europa provides links to the Web pages of the various commission DG’s.
+Each directorate-general maintains a website that contains information on the policy area for which it is responsible, and the site usually contains working papers and preliminary reports prepared by the DG.
+Europa provides links to the sites of the various commission DGs.

-A new group of twenty-eight commissioners is appointed every five years.
+A new group of 27 commissioners is appointed every five years.
 The European Council nominates a President of the Commission, and the European Parliament votes on his election.
-Follow the President’s election by a majority vote, the President-Elect appoints the other twenty-seven members of the Commission based on recommendations by each Member State and with the consent of the European Council and European Parliament.
+Following the President’s election by a majority vote, the President-Elect appoints the other 26 members of the Commission based on recommendations by each Member State and with the consent of the European Council and European Parliament.

-Although the European Council gained a formal status in 1992 with the Maastricht treaty, the Lisbon treaty designated it formally as an institution within the European Union.
+Although the European Council gained a formal status in 1992 with the Maastricht Treaty, in 2007, the Lisbon Treaty designated it formally as an institution within the European Union.
 Consisting of the heads of state (presidents and prime ministers) of EU members, its President, and the President of the Commission, the European Council meet at least twice every six months.
 This body is distinct and separate from the Council of the European Union described below.
-Its principle tasks include defining the European Union’s political direction and priorities, usually by adopting conclusions that identify concerning issues and actions to take.
+Its principal tasks include defining the European Union’s political direction and priorities, usually by adopting conclusions that identify concerning issues and actions to take.

 The Lisbon treaty introduced another new position: President of the European Council.
-The President is responsible for convening the council and helping achieve consensus and cohesion in the European Council’s summits and decisions.
-The Council of Ministers, using qualified majority voting, elects the President to a term of two and ½ years, renewable once.
+The President is responsible for convening the Council and helping achieve consensus and cohesion in the European Council’s summits and decisions.
+The European Council, using qualified majority voting, elects the President to a term of two and a half years, renewable once.
 The President is restricted to persons not currently holding political office.
 He is assisted in his work by a cabinet of advisors.

-The European Central Bank makes and implements monetary policy and is responsible for the issuance of the EU’s common currency—the Euro.
-While nineteen countries have adopted the Euro as their national currency, nine others—including the United Kingdom, Sweden, and Denmark--have not.
+The European Central Bank makes and implements monetary policy and is responsible for the issuance of the EU’s common currency—the euro.
+While 19 countries have adopted the euro as their national currency, nine others—including Sweden and Denmark—have not.
 The European Central Bank is roughly analogous to the Board of Governors of the Federal Reserve System in the United States.

 The Council of the European Union, also known as the Council of Ministers, is a separate and distinct body from the European Council described above.
 Composed of selected ministers from each Member State, the council exercises legislative power along with the European Parliament.
 It also works to coordinate member states’ policies in areas such as economic policy and to implement European Union foreign policy.
 The Council of Ministers is roughly analogous to the United States Senate.

-The president is a minister of a Member State chosen on a pre-determined rotational basis every six months.
+The President is a minister of a Member State chosen on a pre-determined rotational basis every six months.
 The Presidency chairs meetings at every level in the Council and represents the Council in relations with other EU bodies.
-Every eighteen months, the three presidents who will be presiding during that term, known as a trio, convene to set long-term goals and prepare a common program, determining the major issues to be addressed by the Council over that eighteen-month period.
+Every 18 months, the three presidents who will be presiding during that term, known as a trio, convene to set long-term goals and prepare a common program, determining the major issues to be addressed by the Council over that 18-month period.

 The European Parliament is roughly analogous to the United States House of Representatives.
 However, in the U.S., the House of Representatives and the Senate have equivalent power in enacting most legislations.
 In the EU, the Council of Ministers generally has greater legislative power than the European Parliament.